 Parish Faith Formation and Sacrament Preparation Overview

-In addition to formal catechesis, the parish also offers several children's programs such as Children's Liturgy of the Word ("CLOW" - during most 10:30 masses), Joseph's Juniors (one Saturday morning / month) for the little kids, Vacation Bible Retreat (each summer), and others.
+In addition to formal catechesis, the parish also offers several children's programs such as Children's Liturgy of the Word ("CLOW" - during most 10:30 masses), Joseph's Juniors (monthly Saturday mornings), Vacation Bible Retreat (each summer), and others.
+Besides participating in Family Faith Formation with their children, adults at the parish have various opportunities for catechesis throughout the year including weekly classes, retreats, missions, special speakers, conferences, and - if they are looking to become Catholic - the Rite of Christian Initiation (see next section).

 Teen Faith Formation

 Our Teen Faith Formation program begins in 6th grade.
-For all sacraments, middle and high school aged participants spend two years in catechetical preparation and those preparing for Confirmation will also participate in various non-catechetical activities such as service projects in year three when they receive the sacrament.
+For all sacraments including Confirmation, middle and high school aged participants spend two years in catechetical preparation as well as engaging in various activities such as service projects in year three when they receive the sacrament.

 Parish teens are also invited to participate in optional Youth Group sessions for fun, food, and fellowship!